dwyl/image-classifier/README.md

 ## 🔍 Semantic search

 > Imagine a person wants to see an image that was uploaded
-> under a certain thema.
+> under a certain theme.
-> One way to solve this problem is to perform a **_full-text_ search query** on specific words among these captions.
+> One way to solve this problem is to perform a **_full-text_ search query** on specific words among these image captions.

 </div>